Terms of Service & Acceptable Use Policy

 5.1 Prepaid Credits

 The Service operates on a prepaid credit model.
 Credits are consumed on a per-request basis at rates published in the Service documentation.
-Credits have no cash value and are non-transferable.
-Credits expire 12 months from purchase.
-Expired credits are forfeited.
-Credits are consumed in first-in, first-out order.
+Credits are not legal tender, have no cash value, and are non-transferable.
+Credits expire 12 months from their issue date.
+Expired credits are forfeited without refund.
+Credits are consumed in first-in, first-out (FIFO) order.
+This structure is consistent with prepaid API credit programs offered by providers such as Anthropic and OpenAI.

-• Voluntary Cancellation - Customers who cancel their account may request a refund of unused Credits within 30 days of cancellation.
-Refunds are issued at the Operator's discretion.
+- Voluntary Cancellation - Customers who close their account voluntarily forfeit all unused Credits unless a refund request is submitted to legal@sphyr.io within 30 days of closure.
+Refunds are issued at the Operator's discretion and are not guaranteed.

 5.3 Billing Disputes